-The problem is more that my kids don’t see their grandparents often.
-They miss out on the benefits of having cross-generational relationships.
 According to the Legacy Project, children benefit emotionally and socially from relationships with grandparents in multiple ways.
 They have a better perspective of their own history.
 They gain life skills and confidence and are less likely to adopt self-destructive behaviors (such as drugs) while doing better in school.
 Grandparents can also provide moderate spoiling and undivided attention that parents can’t always and may not want to do.
 They can be a confidant and help develop new interests in their grandchild.
 Plus, they just give kids a chance to interact with people who are outside their usual social circles.
 There are also benefits for the older adults and parents.
+So what is there to do for Twin Cities Grandparents and their grandkids?

 Intergenerational Playtime at The Glenn of Hopkins • 2nd Mondays • 10am – 11am • Monthly themes often include arts and crafts, singing, and story time.
 Snacks and supplies are provided so an RSVP is appreciated.
 Join their Facebook group (link above) to get monthly reminders • FREE.

-Intergenerational Story Time at the Minnesota Veterans Home • Third Tuesdays during summer of 2018 • 10:30am – 11am • This is a relatively new program but has been warmly received so there are plans to continue.
+Intergenerational Story Time at the Minnesota Veterans Home • Third Tuesdays • 10:30am – 11am • This popular program is continuing into 2019.
 Stories are read by Minnesota Veterans and songs are lead by staff.
-You can learn more and RSVP by calling Casey 612-548-5754 • FREE.
+You can learn more and RSVP by calling Erin Betlock 612-548-5754 • FREE.

 I have not come across a lot of books that explore visiting older adults.
 Sunshine Home by Eve Bunting is one.
 Although I found it to be one of those books that adults like to read more than kids like to have read to them; it is still someplace to start a conversation before or after your visit.